garystafford/microservice-docker-demo-widget/README.md

 3. Provide distributed and highly available service discovery, health checking, and a hierarchical key/value store, using HashiCorp Consul
 4. Provide automatic service registration of containerized services using Registrator, Glider Labs' service registry bridge for Docker
 5. Provide distributed configuration for containerized services using Consul and Pivotal's Spring Cloud Consul Config
-6. Provide centralized logging for containerized services using FluentD and ELK.
+6. Provide centralized logging for containerized services using FluentD and the Elastic Stack (aka ELK)
 7. Deploy multiple instances of a containerized Spring Boot microservice, backed by MongoDB, to the swarm cluster, using Docker Compose version 3.

 ### Technologies